 The authors would like to thank Res Witschi, Marius Schlegel and Mischa Kaspar from Swisscom Corporate Responsibility, as well as Sabine Loetscher and Nico Frey from WWF Switzerland for their support and very fruitful discussions.
-We also thank Roland Hischier from Empa Materials Science and Technology for providing his expertise in life cycle inventory data.
+We also thank Roland Hischier from Empa Materials Science and Technology for providing his expertise in life cycle inventory data and Mihaela Grigorie from the Swiss Federal Office of Energy (SFOE) for making us aware of an error in the first version of this document.